 With the album 'Hope', recorded in 1993, Masekela realized his dream of recording "South African music in its truest contemporary forms."
 The songs on the album are a selection of the most enduring songs of his career and were recorded live at Washington DC's Blues Alley.

-Born in the coal-mining town of Witbank, a hundred miles east of Johannesburg, South Africa, his hometown harbored a large conglomeration of migrant laborers from Angola, Mozambique, Malawi and many other parts of Southern Africa.
+Born in the coal-mining town of Witbank, a hundred miles east of Johannesburg, South Africa, his hometown harboured a large conglomeration of migrant labourers from Angola, Mozambique, Malawi and many other parts of Southern Africa.
 During his childhood, he was raised in a house where the miners would spend their weekends drinking and telling their miserable stories of the underground life in the mines.
 Years later, Hugh Masekela transformed their stories into 'Stimela'.
-The song is compelling and it's subtitle is very vividly portrayed.
+The song is compelling and its subtitle is very vividly portrayed.
 Also making this song very worthwhile is Masekela's flugelhorn solo, in which he demonstrates his musical skills.

-Apart from the American no. 1 hit 'Grazin in the Grass' and the 1987 hit single 'Mandela - Bring Him Back Home', 'Stimela' is probably the best known song on the album.
+Apart from the American no. 1 hit 'Grazin in the Grass' and the 1987 hit single 'Mandela - Bring Him Back Home', 'Stimela' is probably the best-known song on the album.
 This track is also widely used as a demonstration track for hi-fi systems around the world.